stuartellis/sve-personal-website/content/articles/task-runner.md

 The _vscode-yaml_ extension enables YAML formatting and validation, and _vscode-task_ adds a graphical integration for running tasks.

-## Creating a User Taskfile.yaml for Global Tasks
+## Creating a User Taskfile for Global Tasks

 To define tasks that are available at any time, create a file with the name _Taskfile.yaml_ in your home directory.